-I was at a birthday party and this kid had an electric guitar.
+I was at a birthday party, and this kid had an electric guitar.
 Up to that point, music had always been something I listened to.
-We went back to his room and listened to Van Halen and I dropped everything, and that's all I listened to for a while.
-They had an album titled 5-1-5-0, which featured them on the cover in straight jackets.
+We went back to his room and listened to Van Halen, and I dropped everything, and that's all I listened to for a while.
+They had an album titled '5-1-5-0,' which featured them on the cover in straitjackets.
 I found out that it was the police code for a crazy person.

 Now come forward to the current time, and in my 'Country and Cold Cans' song, I had a line that was, "Are y'all with me? / Let's go 5-1-5-0."
 I told Jim Beavers about it, and the next day, I saw him at the gym.
 He started singing to me, "5-1-5-0 / Somebody call the po-po."
 I thought that was just about the stupidiest thing I'd ever heard.
 But he kept after me all the time.
 Every time I'd see him, he'd sing it to me.
 He told me his kids loved it and sang it all the time.

 So one day we were at a writing session.
 We were stuck, and I said, "OK, let's write '5-1-5-0.'"
 So we wrote it, and it caught on.